khotta/color_echo/README.md

 ![screen shot](/images/screenshot.png)

 ## Release Note
+* v1.4.0, 2014-
+    * Fixed bug, When the input was included invalid encoding.
+    * Fixed not to be output the interruptted message, When you pressed ctl + C.
+    * Add new method -> CE::hitline, CE.enableclean, CE.disableclean, Please check the reference.
+    * Can to select new parameter ':hitline' in CE.reset.

 * v1.3.0, 2014-02-06
     * Change some options help messages.
     * You can call 'colorecho' as 'color_echo' in command line interface.